 Bringing in children to teach them how to grow their own groceries extends the reach of the garden as a mediating institution.
 Rather than looking to the government for assistance, these kids will learn at a very young age that they can be self-reliant and look to their communities if they ever need help.
 Teaching self-reliance and the basics of gardening allows children to realize that they are capable individuals.

 The value of mediating institutions cannot be understated.
 As Barker said, “Government isn’t going to help the communities.”
 It takes the time and effort of people like her to turn a neighborhood into a true community.
 Mediating institutions like the Turkey Thicket Gardeners Association are crucial for creating a culture of responsibility within a community.
 When neighbors get to know each other, and everyone uses public spaces, the entire neighborhood begins to feel like home, and people who are connected to the community treat their shared home with respect.

 The longer Barker and I spoke, the more I began to feel that I’m not doing nearly enough to cultivate the community in my neighborhood.
 The effort that it takes to create a community is an investment that will pay off for years.
 Through our conversation, I realized that I haven’t been taking any steps to help the neighborhood that I love so much to flourish.

 For Barker, her next steps are creating a website for the TTGA and implementing a fundraising strategy.
 My next steps?
 I plan on introducing myself to my neighbors and joining the Capitol Hill listserv to see how I can get involved in my own neighborhood.

-Melodie J. Bowler is the Director of Publications at the Capital Research Center.
+Melodie J. Bowler is the former Director of Publications at the Capital Research Center.
 Chenelyn Barker is now employed by the Capital Research Center.
 For more information about the Turkey Thicket Gardeners Association, contact [email protected]